OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 ## Is the add-in manifest valid?

-See [Troubleshoot the Office Add-ins manifest](../testing/troubleshoot-manifest.md) to debug add-in manifest issues.
+See [Validate and troubleshoot issues with your manifest](../testing/troubleshoot-manifest.md) to debug add-in manifest issues.

 ## Are you using the appropriate activation rules?